Let’s talk about investing for your future. One of those things you know you should be doing, but probably aren’t.

 If you don’t have a bank account in any of the countries supported by DEGIRO (and don’t care to open one) you should consider MeDirect, a Maltese investment bank.

 While their trading fees aren’t as low as DEGIRO (usually around 0.1% with a 10 EUR minimum), they don’t charge any custody fees or inactivity fees, making them a good choice for someone with a buy and hold strategy who only invests occasionally (not necessarily monthly).
+Since May 2020 they also let you invest in mutual funds with no minimum fee, just 0.5% of the transaction, making it more attractive for those who place smaller orders.

 You can open an account either online or in person at a branch in Malta and the process is very easy.
 Accounts are available to all EEA residents, except US persons (i.e. citizens and green card holders).